Linux Audit Framework 101 – Basic Rules for Configuration

 The auditing framework simply monitors and logs events to an auditing log.
 Keep in mind running an auditing daemon does not increase security in itself.
 It does however create an audit trail, helping with detection (e.g. security intrusion).

 The Audit daemon uses rules to monitor for specific items and create a related event log.
 Each rule can be provided to the daemon by using the configuration file /etc/audit/audit.rules or with the command line utility auditctl.
 When using the configuration file, keep in mind that just adding new rules is not enough to activate them.
-Reread of file is needed.
+Reread of the configuration file is needed.

 The rules file can be read with -R. It should be owned by the root user, or a “Error – /tmp/test isn’t owned by root” will show up.